Hakea meisneriana: Description

 Hakea meisneriana is an erect open shrub with a broom-like appearance that typically grows to a height of 1 to 3 m with smooth grey bark at flowering and ascending branches.
 The sage green terete leaves are rigid and may be up to 3-14 cm long with 10 small grooves longitudinally along the leaf and ending with a sharp point.
 The smooth leaves are 1-1.5 mm in diameter and hexagonal in cross-section.
 The inflorescence is a single cluster of 36-44 white or cream flowers in clusters in the upper leaf axils of branchlets.
 The pedicel is smooth, perianth cream-white and the pistils 8-10.5 mm long.
 Flowering occurs from August to November.
 The small, slightly curved ovoid fruit are in groups of 1-4 on a thick stem, 0.9-1.9 cm long, 0.6-1.2 cm wide and tapering gradually to a beak with an easily broken point.

 Taxonomy and naming

 Hakea meisneriana was first formally described by Richard Kippist in 1855 and the description was published in Hooker's Journal of Botany and Kew Garden Miscellany.
-Named in honour of Swiss botanist Carl Meisner who described many Hakea species.
+Named in honour of Swiss botanist Carl Meissner who described many Hakea species.